okski/bc_work/README.md

-# This repository is Bachelor's work from Jakub Hošek at Prague University of Economics and Business
+# This is repository that could have been Bachelor's work from Jakub Hošek at Prague University of Economics and Business

 ## First page
 login screen